kaya-arro/sc-simplify/README.md

 1. Intall `rust` or `rustup` through your distribution's package manager.

-2. Clone the repo with `gh repo clone kaya-arro/sc-simplify`  or `git clone https://github.com/kaya-arro/sc-simplify.git` or through your browser.
+2. Clone the repository.

-3. Optional but encouraged: Specify the target architecture in `.cargo/config.toml` appropriate for your system.
+3. Optional but strongly encouraged: Specify the target architecture in `.cargo/config.toml` appropriate for your system.
 You can view a list of supported architectures with the command `rustup target list`.

+   - Note: `config.toml` has the `rustflags = ['-Ctarget-cpu=native']` flag enabled.
+This means that the binary you build may not work on machines other than the one on which you build it.
+This lack of portability comes with the advantage of shorter runtimes.

+   - Because of the goal of the project is efficient calculation, you are encouraged to build the binary on each machine you will run it on.

-4. Execute `cargo build -r` in the root directory of the package.
+4. Execute `cargo build -r` in the root directory of the repository.

 5. Optional: Copy `sc-simplify.1.gz` into `/usr/share/man/man1/`.